 - 28.26.
-Defended applications will be listed for a case conference and so far as practicable, each conference is to be held within four weeks of the filing of all of the responses. - 28.27.
-Following a case conference, if there are still matters which are not resolved, the parties are to: - 28.27.1.
-Agree on a statement of factual and legal issues that remain in dispute; - 28.27.2.
-Identify each fact or issue relied on to support a finding that a child is in need of protection; - 28.27.3.
-Specify any directions considered necessary if the child is found in need of protection; - 28.27.4.
-Unless otherwise agreed, the statement will be drafted by the CEO; and - 28.27.5.
-The statement is to be signed by the parties and filed at least two working days before the next listed court date.
+Defended applications will be listed for a case conference and so far as practicable, each conference is to be held within 4 weeks of the filing of all of the responses. - 28.27.
+Following a case conference, if there are still matters which are not resolved, the parties are to: - 28.27.1. agree on a statement of factual and legal issues that remain in dispute; - 28.27.2. identify each fact or issue relied on to support a finding that a child is in need of protection; - 28.27.3. specify any directions considered necessary if the child is found in need of protection; - 28.27.4. unless otherwise agreed the statement will be drafted by the applicant; and - 28.27.5. the statement is to be signed by the parties and filed at least 2 working days before the next listed court date.